-- 9.1 Centrepoint takes complaint handling seriously however in a minority of cases complaints can become unreasonable.
-In exceptional circumstances we may need to take action to limit the interactions of these people with the complaints process. - 9.2 The decision to designate someone's complaint as unreasonable must be taken carefully and with input from Operations Managers, and Head of Support & Housing and/or National Head of Support & Housing. - 9.3 This could include but is not limited to, - an excessive number of complaints; - an unwillingness to engage constructively in solutions; - an unwillingness to accept the matter as closed and complaints that are designed to cause disruption or annoyance. - 9.4 In all cases a senior manager will need to be satisfied that: - The complaints being made have been dealt with properly - Any decision reached is the right one - Communication with the complainant has been clear and has thoroughly addressed the concerns raised - 9.5 If all the points above have been satisfied then we would need to consider whether any further action is necessary prior to designating the complaint as unreasonable.
-For example, efforts to address barriers to or unmet communication needs will be considered appropriately and sensitively. - 9.6 When designating a complaint as unreasonable we must write to the complainant outlining the reasons for making the decision and outline the below: - Why the decision has been made; - What action we are taking and the duration of that action; - Where the action is time limited and when this will be reviewed (e.g.: 3/6/9 months)In the case of Centrepoint Young People, clearly explain that they can continue to talk to staff about different matters that may arise and they will be dealt with accordingly.
+- An unwillingness to accept the matter as closed and complaints that are designed to cause disruption or annoyance. - 20.5 In all cases a senior manager will need to be satisfied that: - The complaints being made have been dealt with properly; - Any decision reached is the right one; - Communication with the complainant has been clear and has thoroughly addressed the concerns raised. - 20.6 If all the points above have been satisfied then we would need to consider whether any further action is necessary prior to designating the complaint as unreasonable.
+For example, efforts to address barriers to or unmet communication needs will be considered appropriately and sensitively. - 20.7 When designating a complaint as unreasonable, we must write to the complainant outlining the reasons for making the decision and outline the below: - Why the decision has been made; - What action we are taking and the duration of that action; - Where the action is time limited and when this will be reviewed (e.g.: 3/6/9 months)in the case of Centrepoint Young People, clearly explain that they can continue to talk to staff about different matters that may arise and they will be dealt with accordingly.

-9.7 Reviewing a decision:
+20.8 Reviewing a decision:

-- When restrictions have been put in place to manage an unreasonable complaint a review date must be given at the end of this period a review will be carried out by a senior manager; - The complainant's behaviour throughput the period will be considered with a view to lifting any restrictions that may have been put in place; - We will write to the complainant with the outcome of the review either concluding the matter or offering an extension of the review.
+- When restrictions have been put in place to manage an unreasonable complaint, a review date must be given.
+At the end of this period a review will be carried out by a senior manager; - The complainant's behaviour throughput the period will be considered with a view to lifting any restrictions that may have been put in place; - We will write to the complainant with the outcome of the review either concluding the matter or offering an extension of the review.

-9.8 Options for dealing with unreasonable complainants:
+20.9 Options for dealing with unreasonable complainants:

-- Declining further communication about a particular matter; - Requesting contact in a particular format (phone not email or vice versa; - All contact can be requested to only occur in the presence of a another member of staff and in a suitable location; - Asking the complainant to make an agreement about their future contact (e.g.: you may agree to offer specific times to discuss concern/complaints); - 9.9 Any appeal to the above process must be received within 10 working days and considered by the Director of Support and Housing or another member of SET.
+- Declining further communication about a particular matter; - Requesting contact in a particular format (phone not email or vice versa; - All contact can be requested to only occur in the presence of a another member of staff and in a suitable location; - Asking the complainant to make an agreement about their future contact (e.g.: you may agree to offer specific times to discuss concern/complaints); - 20.10 Any appeal to the above process must be received within 10 working days and considered by the Director of Services or another member of SET.

-10. Appropriate remedy
+21. Appropriate remedy

-- 10.1 Complaints can be resolved in a number of ways.
+- 21.1 Complaints can be resolved in a number of ways.
 Centrepoint's policy will require that any remedy offered reflects the extent of any and all service failures, and the level of detriment caused to the resident as a result.
-These shall include:

-- acknowledging where things have gone wrong;
+These shall include: - Acknowledging where things have gone wrong;

-- providing an explanation, assistance or reasons;

-- apologising;

-- taking action if there has been a delay;

-- reconsidering or changing a decision;

-- amending a record;

-- providing a financial remedy;

-- changing policies, procedures or practices.